BerWang/web/resources/05_automated_test/01_unit/cpp/README.md

 Then you will need to write a test suite for CxxTest to work, let's call it - TestSuiteCXX.h You can see an example for the structure of a Cxx test suite [here](http://cxxtest.com/guide.html).

-We can run the test suite fro command line with the following 3 statements:
+We can run the test suite from command line with the following 3 statements:

 cxxtestgen --error-printer -o runner.cpp MyTestSuite1.h